Joint CIS Air Defense System

 Joint CIS Air Defense System (Объединённая система ПВО СНГ) is a unified system that comprises air defense units and elements of the former Soviet republics under control of the Coordination Committee on Air Defense of the Council of Ministers of Defense of the CIS.
 Currently there are 6 de facto members of JADS: Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia and Tajikistan.
 70% of all expenditures of the military budget of the Commonwealth of Independent States are directed to the improvement and development of this system.

 History

 It was established on 10 February 1995 by the Almaty agreement.
-The was signed by Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Georgia, Turkmenistan, Ukraine and Uzbekistan.
+Which was signed by Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Georgia, Turkmenistan, Ukraine and Uzbekistan.
 Georgia and Turkmenistan ceased their membership in 1997, while Uzbekistan is maintaining cooperation with Russia on a bilateral basis.
 By decision of the Council of CIS Heads of Governments of November 3, 1995, an effective financing mechanism for the CIS air defense system was created from a targeted allocation of funds by participating states.
 Since September 1996, combat firing has been conducted by CIS air defense units.
 In September 1998, the first joint tactical exercises of the system "Combat Commonwealth – 98" were held.
 Such exercises have become traditional and are held once every two years.